 Archaeological Services Incorporated (A.S.I.) was contracted by the City of Oshawa to conduct a Heritage Research Report for the property at 30 Connaught Street in the City of Oshawa, Ontario (Figure 1).
 The Heritage Research Report is being undertaken to determine the cultural heritage value of the subject property.
-The property at 30 Connaught Street consists of a twoand-a-half storey single detached residence located at the northwest corner of Connaught Street and Masson Street and is currently recognized as a "Class A" property on the City of Oshawa's Inventory of Heritage Properties.1
+The property at 30 Connaught Street consists of a twoand-a-half storey single detached residence located at the northwest corner of Connaught Street and Masson Street and is currently recognized as a "Class A" property on the Heritage Oshawa Inventory of City of Oshawa Heritage Properties.